Resource managers often leverage Excel templates for capacity planning. Should they?

 Your employees are human, and when they are busy or stressed they are prone to making mistakes.
-Employees can easily add incorrect data, enter a typo, or accidentally replace a formula with a static value, rendering a calculation useless.
+Using a capacity planning spreadsheet, employees can easily add incorrect data, enter a typo, or accidentally replace a formula with a static value, rendering a calculation useless.

 Spreadsheets use up time

 A resource planning Excel sheet is not ideal because you and your employees probably spend a fair amount of time comparing and cross-checking timesheets, reports and other documentation.
 In addition, you often have to enter data multiple times across several documents.

 When you have multiple people manipulating the same spreadsheet, you can’t control changes or always ensure that you are working with the latest version.
 Even if you send the spreadsheet to one stakeholder at a time, you can seriously slow down the process.